officelearn/azure-docs.sv-se/articles/iot-edge/deploy-modbus-gateway.md

 9. Välj **Skicka** i steget **Granska distribution**.

 10. Återgå till informationssidan om enheten och välj **Uppdatera**.
-Du bör se den nya **modbus** modulen körs tillsammans med IoT Edge-körningen.
+You should see the new **modbus** module running along with the IoT Edge runtime.

 ## <a name="view-data"></a>Visa data
 Visa data som kommer genom modbus-modulen: